Brown Rice

 Brown rice is white rice before the refining.
 That bran layer contains three times the fiber (3g vs 1g per cup cooked), most of the B vitamins, nearly all the magnesium, and a compound called gamma-oryzanol that is unique to rice bran and has its own cholesterol-lowering properties.

 The glycemic argument is straightforward.
 The intact bran forms a physical barrier around starch granules, slowing the rate at which pancreatic amylases can break them down.
 This translates to lower glucose spikes, lower insulin demand, and more sustained energy.
-A 2014 RCT in the British Journal of Nutrition (PMID 24158434) confirmed that swapping brown for white rice significantly reduced postprandial glucose and insulin in overweight adults.
+A 2014 RCT (Mohan et al., 2014, Diabetes Technol Ther) confirmed that swapping white rice for brown rice significantly reduced postprandial blood glucose and insulin responses in overweight Asian adults.

 At scale, the evidence is compelling.
 A 2010 Archives of Internal Medicine study (PMID 20548009) following nearly 200,000 adults found that replacing 50g/day of white rice with brown rice reduced type 2 diabetes risk by 16%.
-A 2019 systematic review (PMID 31619630) reinforced these findings across multiple trials, showing improvements in glycemic control, lipid profiles, and body weight.
+A systematic review (Boers et al., 2015, Br J Nutr) reinforced these findings across multiple trials, showing that rice processing and bran content significantly influence postprandial glycaemic and insulinaemic responses.

 The book features brown rice as a cornerstone of a sample daily diet: 2 cups brown rice, 1 cup lentils, 20 almonds, vegetables, fruit, olive oil, and flax seeds.
 This combination delivers 73g of fiber and 76g of complete protein in only 1886 calories -- exceeding 100% of the RDA for nearly all nutrients except vitamin D and B12.